 Lake Hartwell water levels are back up to 657.86 (full pool is 660.00) and the main lake is still clear even as some of the creeks have gotten muddy.Morning surface water temperatures have dropped to about 57 degrees.

-The hybrid and striped bass fishing is still a tad inconsistent on Lake Hartwell, and Guide Chip Hamilton (864-304-9011) reports
+The bass fishing has been pretty good on Lake Hartwell, and Guide Brad Fowler reports

-Santee Cooper water levels are at 76.38 in Lake Marion (full pool is 76.8) and 75.20 in Lake Moultrie (full pool is 75.5).Surface water temperatures are in the mid-80s in the morning.The lower lake is clear while the upper lake has improved from muddy to just dingy.
+Santee Cooper water levels are at 73.71 in Lake Marion (full pool is 76.8) and about 72.64 in Lake Moultrie (full pool is 75.5).The lakes are still very clear and morning surface water temperatures are down to the mid-50s.